j-press/acts_as_commentable_with_threading/README.md

 The sample configuration demonstrates the supported keys:

 * `runtime` – Defines the working directory for generated files, the log destination, and optional dashboard host/port values.
+Paths expand environment variables and may be relative to the agent's current working directory.
 * `inventory.collectors` – Ordered list of discovery plugins.
 The built-in `environment` collector exports specific variables, while the `host` collector captures the hostname and platform data.
 * `vault` – Enables secret storage, selects the filename for encrypted data, and specifies the environment variable that carries the encryption key (base64 encoding is supported out of the box).
 * `backups.targets` – Declares backup destinations.
 The provided `local` target can archive directories into timestamped tarballs and applies configurable retention policies.
+Relative paths are resolved beneath `runtime.work_dir`.
+* `version_control` – Configures Git snapshots: enablement flag, repository path, tracked paths, commit message template, and commit author identity.

 ### Observability and logs